 - CrewDock (off-line OCR): import your planned roster from CrewDock or the Ryanair eCrew app

 This solution is more convenient for the calendar roster app CrewLounge CONNECT and is also available to cabin crew.
 Read more about the various functions (such as Roster Share, Chat) of CrewLounge CONNECT on the website (here).

-Select the CrewDock OCR interface from the desktop or mobile app Settings - Airline Interface page.
+Select the eCrewDock OCR interface from the desktop or mobile app Settings - Airline Interface page.
 Continue reading (here).

 - Netline (off-line): download your flying history from the crewroom terminals

 Download your historical data from the crewroom terminal as PDF, and import the PDF with CrewLounge PILOTLOG.